Sbig App

 What Is the Meaning of CC in a Bike?

 Take a 150cc motorcycle as an example.
-Its engine can displace 150 cubic centimeters of fuel-air mixture.
+Its engine can displace 150 cubic centimetres of fuel-air mixture.
 As CC goes up, engines generally feel stronger, pull harder, and can reach higher speeds, although tuning, engine layout, and bike weight also shape the final riding experience.

 How Does CC Change a Bike’s Performance?